zuozhenggh/learning-library/data-management-library/security/advanced/avdf/avdf.md

       <copy>./02_sqlplus_with_dbfw.sh</copy>
       ````

-    ---
-    **Note:**
+    **Note**:
     - This will proxy through the Database Firewall and then to the `pdb1` pluggable database using the Database Firewall Monitoring we just configured
     - You should see that the connection shows an IP Address of `10.0.0.152` which is the Database Firewall IP Address
     - This verifies that you are connecting **through** the Database Firewall

-    ---

 ## **STEP 10**: DB Firewall - Configure and Verify Glassfish to use the Database Firewall

 In this lab you will modify the Glassfish connection.
 Instead of connecting directly to the pluggable database, `pdb1`, Glassfish will connect through the Oracle Database Firewall so we can monitor, and block, SQL commands.

 1. Go to the scripts directory